Gregory-S-Nothnagel/RayTracer/README.md

 4. create a console application project (preferably in the same solution as the DLL project, so they share a solution and .sln file)
-	Client: add additional library directories using $(IntDir), additional include directories, additional dependencies *additional dependencies are not the whole path, just the file (ie. "libname.lib" (no quotes though))
+	Client: add additional library directories using $(IntDir), additional include directories, additional dependencies *additional dependencies are not the whole path, just the file: libname.lib

 	".dll is not a valid win32 application" or something -> set client as startup project in solution explorer ".lib cannot be found" ->